BrentLab/TFPertRespExplainer/README.md

 ### Features

-Use pre-compiled hdf5 files or compile on your own using the following code as an example.
+All feature data are store in one hdf5 file.
+Use the pre-compiled hdf5 file or compile on your own using the following code as an example for yeast data.

 ```
 $ python3 CODE/preprocess_data.py \